Diane Mantzaris: Career

-Working quite outside the drift of theoretical attitudes and trends, Diane Mantzaris is widely regarded as being one of the first, and is the first Australian artist, to use computers as a printmaking tool.
+Working outside the drift of theoretical attitudes and trends, Mantzaris is regarded as being one of the first, and is the first Australian, artists to use computers as a printmaking tool.
 Mantzaris has exhibited widely, to considerable acclaim, debate, and even on occasion opposition, in both in her native Australia and overseas.

 Mantzaris began realising her imagery via computer technology during its infancy.
-During a period when it was the domain of the freakish few, and an almost exclusively male domain at that, Mantzaris was seriously addressing the computer's new potential for making an art that would be accessible to the masses.
-Her work is unconventional but not for the sake of novelty, but as a conscious artistic strategy to subvert through existing assumptions on art, culture and society.
-Some artists seek out a tradition which they then colonise and to which they make their own contribution.
-These artists we call settlers.
-Others, who are very few in numbers, are explorers, people who venture off and discover new paths and to map out unfamiliar terrain.
-Diane Mantzaris belongs to that rare breed.
+During a period when it was the domain of the few, and an almost exclusively male domain, Mantzaris was addressing the computer's new potential for making an art that would be accessible to the masses.
+Her work is unconventional not for the sake of novelty, but as a conscious artistic strategy to subvert through existing assumptions on art, culture and society.

-The imagery in Mantzaris' early black and white, computer-generated lithographs are both startling and confronting.
-With titles such as 'the Narcissist' and 'Her Alter-Ego', these works look like a cross between engravings of Sigmund Freud’s casebook and the photography of Diane Arbus.
-They are both different and yet unsettling in their recall of images stored in our collective memory bank.
-Amid the sameness of so much contemporary art Mantzaris’s computer-generated lithographs have the look of something not seen before and are especially appreciated.
+Many consider the imagery in Mantzaris' early black and white, computer-generated lithographs to be startling and confronting.
+With titles such as 'the Narcissist' and 'Her Alter-Ego', these works incorporate elements of the engravings of Sigmund Freud’s casebook and the photography of Diane Arbus.
+They seek to recall images stored in our collective memory bank.
+Amid the sameness of many contemporary artworks, Mantzaris’s computer-generated lithographs have the look of something not seen before.